 - requirements of the organization you’re submitting that document to

-The term “legal translation” simply indicates that a particular report is of a legal or judicial nature.
+The term “legal translation” indicates that a particular report is of a legal or judicial nature.

-↳ This fact doesn’t imply that the translated document has any sort of certification that makes it “official” for governmental purposes.
+↳ This fact doesn’t imply that the translated document has any certification that makes it “official” for governmental purposes.

 It does, however, mean that a qualified translator with knowledge and qualifications in the legal field has translated the document.